 I’d parked on the curb side of the road only two miles from home, waiting for traffic to pass so I could get onto the highway.
 It just didn’t seem to offer a break, and the continuing lane ended before I was able to pull into that traffic.
 Nothing.
 I couldn’t possibly have pulled into it without causing an accident, so I edged my car into the sandy bank on the right side of the road and stopped to wait.

 I don’t know where the darkness came from, the sun hadn’t set when I pulled off.
+It was a mystery.
 Traffic was bumper to bumper, but it had slowed a bit.
 Now, I thought I might be able to pull in between the pairs of headlights and make my way home.
 But darkness…

 I’d paused only a moment as the sun was setting, at high traffic.
 My mind raced through the darkness, between the headlights.
 I tried to remember.
 Still, I sat there, staring into the rear view mirror, watching the lights pass.
 Time appeared to stand still, but the cars kept coming.